tbgers/tbg-utilities/README.md

 ## Rainbows (script: `rainbows/rainbows.py`)
 Display all the rainbows from the Rainbows topic (https://tbgforums.com/forums/viewtopic.php?id=2956).

 The rainbows list is automatically scraped from the topic using Scrapy.
-If you want to update the list, you can delete the `rainbows.json` file before running the script.
+When the script is run for the first time, it will get posts from the topic and update the rainbows.
+The rainbow data is stored in `rainbows.json`.
+For now, to manually update the list, simply delete the `rainbows.json` file.

 ---